jatin241/Sweet-Shop-Management-System/README.md

 ## Public Repository
-This project is available at: [your-public-repo-link](https://github.com/yourusername/Sweet-Shop-Management-System)
+This project is available at: [Live Demo](https://sweet-shop-management-system-3b69.vercel.app/)